Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Methodological Theory

 In this example, the ATE specified as $\delta^\text{ATE} = E( \delta^\text{ITE} ) = E( Y^1 - Y^0 ) = E( Y^1 ) - E( Y^0 )$ is also constant and equal to $\beta_1$.
 This expectation is taken over all individuals, who all have $\delta^\text{ITE}_i = \beta_1$, {\sl when $X$ is randomized for all individuals}.
 Hence, the ITEs are all equal to the ATE.

 An ATE that varies based on some elements of $\bm{W}$ is called a conditional ATE (CATE) for heterogeneous treatment effects; i.e., the ATE is heterogenous across subgroups defined by values or levels of $\bm{W}$.
-The CATE is a more realistic estimand in many cases, and we will estimate an idiographic type of CATE using real data in Section \ref{sec:empirical}.
+The CATE is a more realistic estimand in many cases, and we will estimate an idiographic type of CATE (introduced in the next subsection) using real data in Section \ref{sec:empirical}.

 The ATE is the primary estimand of interest in a randomized study like a randomized controlled trial (RCT) or A/B test because all other causes $\bm{W}$ need not be observed in order to estimate the difference between $E( Y^1 )$ and $E( Y^0 )$.
 That is, if $X$ is randomized for (i.e., randomly assigned to) each individual, then estimates of $E( Y | X = s )$---instead of $E( Y^s )$---can be used to estimate the ATE without needing to observe $\bm{W}$ or know how it functionally relates to $Y$.
 This result conveys the power of randomization as a tool for elucidating causal mechanisms.
 The key assumption, as shown in our example above, is that the ITEs are all identical.